pskill9/FreshFood/README.md

 Made with ❤️ by [Your Name]

-*Note: Replace placeholder image, usernames, and other placeholder content before publishing.*
+*Note: Replace usernames and other placeholder content before publishing.*